widop/WidopFixturesBundle/Resources/doc/usage.md

  | | | | |-- LoadPostData.php
 ```

-As explained in the command section, the command allows you to specify an environement with the `--env` option.
+Like explain in the command section, the command allows you to specify an environement with the `--env` option.

-If you execute the command `php app/console widop:fixtures:load --env=dev`, only fixtures under
+Now, if you execute the command `php app/console widop:fixtures:load --env=dev`, only fixtures under
-`dev` directories will be loaded using the dev configuration..
+`dev` directories will be loaded (the dev configuration will  be used too).

-**In any case, fixtures under the `shared` directory will always be loaded for all environments.**
+Additionally, fixtures under the `shared` directory will be loaded for all environments.

+## In Real life

+In order to explain how to use the bundle, I will take a very simple example : a blog (users, posts & tags).

+### Development environment

+### Test environment

+### Production environment